Minnesota Law Early Admissions Program (MLEAP)

 MLEAP is an experimental program.
 Applicants who apply and are admitted under this program will be participating in a study designed to evaluate whether undergraduate GPA and ACT/SAT scores are valid and reliable measurements for the potential to succeed in law school.
 Undergraduate GPA, ACT/SAT scores and first-year law school grades (if admitted to the program) will be used for this evaluation.

-To be eligible for MLEAP for the fall 2015, students must be a currently enrolled undergraduate student on track to graduate with a bachelor's degree from a University of Minnesota campus.
-Students must be in the University honors program with a GPA of 3.75 or above.
+To be eligible for MLEAP for the fall 2016, students must be a currently enrolled undergraduate student on track to graduate with a bachelor's degree from a University of Minnesota campus.
+Students must be in the University honors program with a cumulative GPA of 3.75 or above.
 Undergraduate graduation must take place in May 2015, December 2015, spring 2016, or summer 2016.
 Students graduating in May 2015 must submit their application before they graduate and prior to the June deadline.
 Applicants are not required to take the Law School Admissions Test (LSAT) to apply, however, students must have an ACT or SAT score.

 Students will be notified of their admissions decision by August 15, allowing students who have not been admitted through the Early Admissions Program to take the October administration of the LSAT and begin applying to the University of Minnesota Law School via Early Decision or to regular J.D. application or alternative law schools.
 Please consult the LSAC website to determine LSAT registration deadlines.